 The bespoke course that we ran for Carrefour was the Data Science in Production with Python.
 Get in touch to see how it could benefit your organisation.

 It’s no doubt that eCommerce has been an uprising giant in the retail space, across multiple verticals.

-In 2017 alone, worldwide eCommerce sales amounted to $2.3 trillion, with this figure projected to grow to $4.88trillion in 2021.
-As technology and consumers' tastes have evolved over the years, the user experience (UX) of consumers has played a pivotal role in staying relevant and competitive in the marketspace.
+In 2021 alone, retail e-commerce sales amounted to approximately 4.9 trillion U.S. dollars worldwide.
+This figure is forecast to grow by 50% over the next four years, reaching about 7.4 trillion dollars by 2025.
+As technology and consumers' tastes have evolved over the years, the user experience (UX) of consumers has played a pivotal role in staying relevant and competitive in the market space.
 One of the drivers behind this is Data Science.